ValkyrieStudios/mongo/README.md

 ## Getting Started
-The best way to get started with this library is by creating an instance of MongoDB.
-We suggest either creating an instance and exporting it or creating a class that extends from this library's main export and passing the configuration to its super constructor.
+The best way(s) to get started is by creating an instance and exporting it or creating a class that extends from this library's main export and passing the configuration to its super constructor (we only suggest this approach if you want to override certain behaviors).

-Below is an example of the instance approach, for sake of the argument, the rest of this document will use this 'MyMongo' export:
+Below is an example of the instance approach, for sake of the argument, the rest of this document will use this as the 'MyMongo' export:
 ```typescript
 'use strict';